May axion clusters be sources of fast radio bursts?: Abstract

-These constraints does not take place in case of FRBs that can be produced during axion cluster collapse \cite{Levkov2016} -- in this case strong outflows of relativistic particles are formed where abundant radio emission can have place.
-However, the latter model is still in its phenomenological infancy and should be developed further in order to be confronted against observations.

-Still, axions can be main constituent of the DM and then they will inevitably form axion clusters.
-Thus, search for distinctive astrophysical phenomena that can be possibly related with interactions of this clusters with NS magnetic fields is very important for the whole astroparticle physics.
-In case of usual Bose stars there will be a new class of transient with a time duration around several seconds and a narrow spectrum that will be its main distinctive feature.
-Ultra-dense axion clusters, if existed, can generate ms scale transients with similar spectrum.
-Future observations with wider spectral coverage and larger field of view will allow to test these scenarios and put strong constraints on axion content of the DM.
+Even if an accurate account for backreaction and non-linearity of Bose star interactions will not be able to produce needed short timescales and wide spectral features, still, axions can be main constituent of the DM and then they can form axion clusters.
+Thus, search for distinctive astrophysical phenomena that can be possibly related with interactions of this clusters with NS magnetic fields is very important for the whole field of astroparticle physics.
+If axion Bose stars are related to FRB, there can be a new class of transient with a time duration around several seconds and a narrow spectrum that will be its main distinctive feature.
+Future observations with wider spectral coverage and larger field of view will allow to test all these scenarios and put strong constraints on axion content of the DM.

-In conclusion, Bose stars of axionic dark matter interacting with neutron stars can not be sources of FRBs, because of their fragility -- they will be tidally destroyed and the interaction will last for seconds rather than milliseconds.
-However, axion-related phenomena, such as interaction of ultra-dense clusters with NSs or collapse of axion clusters can still be a viable candidates to explain at least some fraction of FRBs and in the very near future observations will greatly help to investigate these new scenarios and axion DM in general. \paragraph*{Acknowledgements.} The author wants to thank S. Troitsky and G. Rubtsov for valuable comments.
+\paragraph*{Acknowledgements.} The author wants to thank S. Troitsky, A. Panin and G. Rubtsov for valuable comments.
+The author would also like to thank the anonymous referee whose comments and suggestions helped to significantly improve the quality of the paper.
 The work of the author is supported by the Russian Science Foundation grant 14-12-01340.